Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 You would also need to buy roller sleeves, handles, brushes, drop cloths, and a caulk gun.
-If you're spraying your cabinets, you can rent a sprayer, and you'll also need to buy a fine finish spray tip, which are around $40 to $50 each.
-Spraying would also require the purchase of additional materials for masking.
+If you're spraying your cabinets, you can rent a paint sprayer, and you'll also need to buy a fine finish spray tip, which are around $40 to $50 each.
+Spraying also requires additional materials needed for masking.
+This includes the 3M hand masker, rolls of masking paper and film and tape.
 I spray paint my cabinets, but most people are fine with brushing and rolling them.
+If you spray them, you'll need to purchase at least one extra gallon of primer and paint because spraying consumes more material.

 Tools and materials needed for brush and roll application: